Fast Multipole Preconditioners for Sparse Matrices Arising from Elliptic Equations: Introduction

 \section{Introduction}

 Elliptic PDEs arise in a vast number of applications in scientific computing.
 A significant class of these involve the Laplace operator, which appears not only in potential calculations but also in, for example, Stokes and Navier-Stokes problems~\cite[Chapters 5 and 7]{elman2005}, electron density computations~\cite[Part II]{martin2004} and reaction-convection-diffusion equations~\cite[Part IV]{hundsdorfer2003}.
-Consequently, the rapid solution of PDEs involving the Laplace operator is of wide interest.
+Conseque-ntly, the rapid solution of PDEs involving the Laplace operator is of wide interest.

 Although many successful numerical methods for such PDEs exist, changing computer architectures necessitate new paradigms for computing and the development of new algorithms.
-Computer architectures of the future will favor algorithms with high concurrency, high arithmetic intensity (Flop/Byte), asynchronicity, and data locality.
-This trend is manifest on GPUs and co-processors, where some algorithms are accelerated much less than others on the class of architectures that can be extended to extreme scale.
+Computer architectures of the future will favor algorithms with high concurrency, high data locality, high arithmetic intensity (Flop/Byte), and low synchronicity.
+This trend is manifested on GPUs and co-processors, where some algorithms are accelerated much less than others on the class of architectures that can be extended to extreme scale.
 There is always a balance between algorithmic efficiency in a convergence sense, and how well an algorithm scales on parallel architectures.
 This balance is shifting towards increased parallelism, even at the cost of increasing computation.
-There is therefore a strong incentive to choose/modify the algorithms that promise the best use of future architectures.
 Since the processor frequency has plateaued for the last decade, Moore's law holds continued promise only for those who are willing to make algorithmic changes.